BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 What the movie does well is showing us that society consists of functional differientiated systems that follow their own *systemic rational*.
 The main message of the movie is that scientists, who discover the meteor, are unable to communicate this truth to the world.
 The movie shows mostly four social systems: politics, media, economy, and science.
-It shows how each of these systems functions differently while still being coupled with one another, as explained above.
+It shows how each of these systems functions differently while still being coupled with one another via a **shared medium** (language), as explained above.
 But inspite of being coupled, or because of it, they cannot act unitedly.
 The effectiveness of functional differentiation to deal with complexity comes at a cost: *Anarchy*, that is, there is no controlling system or governing system, no single rationality that is in charge.
 From a humanistic or reductionist standpoint, the actors of the movie seem completely irrational.